National Geography Bee

 Option A: National Qualifying Exam

-Students may take the National Geography Bee National Qualifying Exam online, at all Varsity / JV National History Bee and Bowl in-person Regional Tournaments during the lunch break, or during the lunch break at select all-subject quiz bowl tournaments that are not run by International Academic Competitions.
-There are three versions of the National Qualifying Exam, which are known as Set A, Set B, and Set C. For National Qualifying Exams that are offered at Varsity/JV National History Bee and Bowl tournaments, the Exam Set corresponds to the question set that the tournament is using.
+Students may take the National Geography Bee National Qualifying Exam online, and at all National History Bee and Bowl in-person Regional Tournaments during the lunch break.
+There are three versions of the Varsity and Junior Varsity National Qualifying Exam, which are known as Set A, Set B, and Set C. For National Qualifying Exams that are offered at National History Bee and Bowl tournaments, the Exam Set corresponds to the question set that the tournament is using.
 The questions on the B and C Set versions of the National Qualifying Exams follow the National Qualifying Exam distribution for the National Geography Bee.
 The questions on the A Set version mirror the distribution found in the multiple choice section of the AP Human Geography Exam.

-Students qualify for Nationals through the National Qualifying Exams in one of three ways.
+Students qualify for Nationals through the National Qualifying Exams in one of three ways:

 - 2

-- 3Scoring at or above the official National Median Score in one’s age division for each exam version.
-The National Median Scores are calculated for each exam version on the following dates: Set C – December 2, 2023, Set B – February 4, 2024, Set A – March 2, 2024.
-Thereafter, the National Median Scores do not change even though additional students will take each exam version.
+Scoring at or above the official National Qualifying Score in one’s age division for each exam version.
+The National Qualifying Scores are calculated for each exam version on the following dates: Set C – December 6, 2025, Set B – February 7, 2026, Set A – March 7, 2026.
+Thereafter, the National Qualifying Scores do not change even though additional students will take each exam version.

 Students need only to qualify on any one version of the National Qualifying Exam in any given academic year to be able to compete at the National Championships.
 If a student qualifies on one version of the Exam, and then takes a different version of the exam but does not qualify on that version, they remain qualified.

-All National Geography Bee Online National Qualifying Tournament questions are played with a buzzer system.
+All National Geography Bee Regional Tournament questions are played with a buzzer system.
 Students are read paragraph-length questions out loud with the clues arranged in decreasing order of difficulty.
 Students buzz in when they believe they know the answer; if they are correct, they score the point for that question, otherwise they cannot ring in again.
 Please see the rules files posted here for further details on how the competition works.

 2